 Winter is here, so we have a new set of worries for our homes – specifically, for our plumbing.
-On average in the wintertime, temperatures in the Durham-Greensboro region drop anywhere between the 30s and the 50s, and snow is a constant concern.
+On average in the wintertime, temperatures in the Durham-Raleigh region drop anywhere between the 30s and the 50s, and snow is a constant concern.

 With this in mind, have you ever thought about how your pipes could be affected by these types of temperatures?
 Frozen pipes can and do happen to properties in the area, and they can cause anything from severe water damage to dangerous mold growth.

 Here is how frozen pipes can significantly damage your home in Durham, North Carolina.

 When a pipe develops a frozen blockage, an immense amount of pressure is created between that blockage and a closed faucet or area of release.
 You might assume that the pipe will burst where it freezes, but in reality, pipes actually rupture somewhere in between the block and the pressure buildup.
 Unfortunately, that could be somewhere prominent in your home.
 Generally, you’ll notice a faster-moving leak sooner than a slow-moving leak simply because it’s causing damage more quickly.
 Either way, the longer you wait, the more detrimental the water can be for your home.
 Take proper steps to keep your pipes warm and functional.

 Strangely, a fast-moving leak from a pipe burst can actually be preferable to a slow leak.
 You’ll notice the water right away, which allows you to act quickly and get the area dried before any permanent damage has time to set in.
 When slow leaks have days or even weeks to permeate surfaces, you can expect to pull up and replace multiple parts of your home, such as your flooring, carpeting, drywall, ceiling, or other personal belongings.
 This is a necessary step in getting your area dried and dehumidified, as well as preventing your next problem: mold.